 Classic Slave Narratives

 A handful of accounts written by former slaves have been hailed as classics of American writing.
-These authors, all of whom struggled to achieve freedom, told their stories and helped galvanize the abolition movement in America.
+By telling their stories the authors helped galvanize the abolition movement in America.

 Great Legislative Compromises Held the Union Together

 Notable compromises in the 1800s delayed the Civil War by holding the Union together despite the critical issue of slavery.
 The Missouri Compromise, the Compromise of 1850, and 1854's Kansas-Nebraska Act essentially postponed the sectional split that eventually became the Civil War.

 The crisis prompted in 1820 when Missouri sought to enter the Union as a slave state resulted in a great compromise which attempted to lessen the enormous tensions caused by slavery, the great divisive issue in early 19th century America.

 The Compromise of 1850 Delayed the Civil War For a Decade

 The Compromise of 1850 delayed the Civil War for a decade, and was the work of legislators who made a desperate effort to keep the Union from splitting over the critical issue of the time, slavery.
 Though the Compromise of 1850 did preserve the Union for a time, it was bound to be a temporary measure.